alooox/krispy_gauge/README.md

 # Krispy Gauge
 A Open Source Digital Circular Customisable Touchscreen Canbus Gauge

+This gauge is currently being optimised for Haltech ECU's https://www.haltech.com but could easily be modified for other ECU's by editing the canbus.ino Values

 **Parts Only Kits Available Soon**

 **Assembeled Gauges Available Soon**